 Exotic frame materials like aluminum and carbon-fiber are now commonplace, and sub 20-pound mountain bikes are not unheard of.
 The components have come a long way as well, and there are bikes that feature disc brakes that are well under the 500 dollar line.

 A hardtail mountain bike is going to give you the most efficient transfer of power, as the frame is solid, and won’t absorb the force from your legs like a softtail frame.
 This will give you the most power possible, so you can ride hard with a firm connection to the ground.

-You are going to get a lot for your money no matter what kind of frame and component set you choose, so take a minute and learn about all of your options.
+You are going to get a lot for your money no matter what kind of frame and component set you choose, so take a minute and learn about all of your options: the best ones below!